FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source_Room_Modules.md

 Sources’ modules are very important and quite unique ones.
 This is where the object-oriented mixing of SPAT Revolution takes in.

-Sources’ modules associated metadata to incoming audio stream.
-Because of their object-oriented nature, **they can only input and output channel-based stream**.
-In practice, this means you cannot patch, for example, an ambisonic stream to a room, even is the room in question is ambisonic itself.
+Sources’ modules associated metadata to incoming audio streams.
+Because of their object-oriented nature, **they can only input and output channel-based streams**.
+In practice, this means you cannot patch, for example, an ambisonic stream to a room, even if the room in question is ambisonic itself.
 It first needs to be transcoded by using and input transcoder.

 The so-called metadata is the source parameters, such as position and reverberation information.
 All these parameters are explained in the section [Source properties](Spat_Environment_Source.md).

 One source can be connected to several rooms.
-This is one of the advantages of the object-based mixing, it allows to create different mixes in different format with the same exact information.
+This is one of the advantages of the object-based mixing: it allows to create different mixes in different formats with the same exact information.

 ### Name